Using circular saws is pretty easy and safe. If you’re an expert, then you can make outstanding stuff with the help of circular saws.

 - Use sharp blade

-- I suggest to use a table saw for this task.
+- I suggest using a table saw for this task.
 But if the table saw is not available then you can follow this procedure.

 - Use a hearing protector if it is a noisy area.